a-fotherby/Omphalos/omphalos/examples/quartz_flow_sweep/README.md

   dissolving: by 5 kyr the fastest runs have stripped 16% of the quartz near the inlet.
 The notebook checks both before trusting the 1000 yr slice.

-## One thing the template shows about writing Omphalos templates
+## Writing a template Omphalos can read

-**Keep `!` comments outside keyword blocks** — the note at the top of `quartz_column.in` says so too.
-Omphalos strips comments when reading a template, and a comment *inside* a block leaves a gap in the line index, which makes the parser print a `BaseException` warning for it.
+Three things that used to bite here, and no longer do:

-Two things that used to bite here no longer do:
+- `!` comments and blank lines are fine anywhere, inside keyword blocks included.
+They are stripped when the template is read, so they do not survive into the generated `run*/` input files.

-- This template has no gas chemistry and so declares no `GASES` block. `sort_condition_block` treats any block the input file does not declare as contributing no names, so that is fine.
+- This template has no gas chemistry and so declares no `GASES` block.
+Any block the input file does not declare simply contributes no names when condition entries are sorted.
 - Condition blocks may be written `CONDITION`, `Condition` or `condition`, as CrunchTope itself allows.
 Only the `CONDITION` keyword is matched case insensitively; every other block name must still be capitalised.